Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Mutualistic Interaction Between two Species

-The scheme (\ref{eq:mutualism_timedisc_sol_eul}) and the solutions coming from system (\ref{eq:eul_fp}) will be compared in the Section \ref{sec:num_sim} with results obtained by using NSFD scheme that will be shown in the following paragraph.
+The scheme \eqref{eq:mutualism_timedisc_sol_eul} and the solutions coming from system \eqref{eq:eul_fp} will be compared in the Section \ref{sec:num_sim} with the results obtained by using NSFD scheme that will be shown in the following paragraph.

-\paragraph{NSFD scheme.} Now, we transform the differential equations in system (\ref{eq:mutualism_timecontinuos}) respecting the following NSFD rules: \begin{itemize} \item II rule: denominators of left-hand side are replaced with $\phi=\phi(\Delta t)$; \item III rule and PESN criterion: the terms on the right of the equations are replaced with a non-local approximation. \end{itemize} Then, the resulting finite difference system is:
+\paragraph{NSFD scheme.} Now, we transform the differential equations in system \eqref{eq:mutualism_timecontinuos} respecting the following NSFD rules: \begin{itemize} \item II rule: denominators of left--hand side are replaced with $\phi=\phi(\Delta t)$; \item III rule and PESN criterion: the terms on the right of the equations are replaced with a non--local approximation. \end{itemize} Then, the resulting finite difference system is:

 Then they are calculated $x_{n+1}$ and $y_{n+1}$:

 where: